chartgerink/2015icanhazpdf/notes.md

 # September 14, 2015
 1. Some of the logged tweets noted that `#canihazpdf` is used concurrently with `#icanhazpdf`.
 I searched for tweets using `#canihazpdf` and there are only few tweets dispersed over reasonable amounts of time.
 I will keep the focus on `#icanhazpdf`.

+# December 12, 2015
+1. Downloaded the Google sheets files in xlsx, converted them to csv and joined them with `cat data/raw*/*.csv > data/raw_2015-12-12.csv`.
+These are not pushed to git for privacy of the original requesters.
+2. Some things for coding.

+  1. Request split over multiple tweets?
+Code one of the N tweets, the one with the link, or the majority of the title requested.
+  2. Link + email = request

+3.